 A countywide agency would: allow San Mateo County and its cities to coordinate across jurisdictional lines; avoid duplication of efforts and build expertise; and create a unified voice that would better position the County and its cities to obtain state and federal funds for addressing flooding, SLR, coastal erosion, and stormwater infrastructure improvements.

 The Agency’s Mission.
 The agency would consolidate the work of the SMC Flood Control District (FCD) and Flood Resiliency Program (FRP) and initiate new countywide efforts to address sea level rise, flooding, coastal erosion, and large-scale stormwater infrastructure improvements through integrated regional planning, project implementation, and long-term maintenance.

 Create Multi-Jurisdictional Solutions.
 The agency would facilitate and monitor existing FRP Memorandum Of Understandings (MOU) and create new MOUs, which would address cross-jurisdictional issues.

 Leverage State & Federal Funding.
 By prioritizing and coordinating projects countywide, the agency would position the County to seek substantial state and federal funding.

 First Priority Actions

 Create the Agency.
-The Flood and Sea Level Rise Resiliency Agency would be created by modifying the existing FCD through state legislation.
+The Flood and Sea Level Rise Resiliency District would be created by modifying the existing FCD through state legislation.
 A 7 person board (2 county supervisors, 5 city councilmembers) will govern the agency.